quietui/quiet/docs/docs/components/text-mask.md

 ```

 :::warn
 Due to [a very old bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1313757), this feature is disabled in Firefox.
-If you'd like to see this fixed, consider logging and and voting for the bug.
+If you'd like to see this fixed, consider logging in and voting for the bug.
 :::

 ### Brightness